saisriteja/sashank_Teja_paperwork/sashank_work/readme.md

-# This directory is completely about sashanks work.
+# This directory is completely about sashank's work.
 ## Grad Cam
 * Tring to implement grad cam
 * It is used to classify the important parts of the images(spectrograms)